Dim sum delivery in Singapore

 8. Yi Dian Xin Hong Kong Dim Sum

 Helmed by an ex Tunglok chef, Yi Dian Xin Hong Kong Dim Sum is a humble stall at Upper Serangoon Road that serves up tasty dim sum dishes.
 Choose from steamed to fried dim sum dishes.
 A popular favourite is their Siew Mai with Shrimp ($4.20), which consist of pork, shrimp and mushroom filling that’s wrapped in smooth dumpling skin.
 There’s no minimum order, and they deliver island-wide with varying delivery fees via GrabFood.
 Note that the stall operates from 7am to 3pm daily, and it’s closed on Tuesdays.

 9. The Dim Sum Place

 Situated under a row of shophouses, The Dim Sum Place dishes out simple and honest dim sum fare.
-The halal-certified stall is known for their Steamed Taro Cake ($6.90), which consists of crunchy dried shrimps, scallops, and starchy taro root.
+The halal-certified stall is known variety of dim sum and savoury items.
 If you prefer something more filling, opt for their Lotus Leaf Glutinous Rice with Chicken ($7.90), which contains rich glutinous rice and generous chunks of chicken.
 There’s no minimum order, and island-wide delivery fees vary depending on location.
 This fee is waived for orders above $50.
 Note that the restaurant only accepts payment via PayNow.